auth0/docs/articles/api-auth/tutorials/silent-authentication.md

 There are two options to determine when an access token expires:

 1. Read the `expires_in` response parameter returned by Auth0
 2. Ignore expiration dates altogether.
-Instead, try to renew the access token if your API rejects a request from the client (e.g. with a 401).
+Instead, try to renew the access token if your API rejects a request from the client (such as with a 401).

 In the case of the [Implicit Grant](/api-auth/grant/implicit), the `expires_in` parameter is returned by Auth0 as a hash parameter following a successful authentication.
 For the [Authorization Code Grant](/api-auth/grant/code), it is returned to the backend server when performing the authorization code exchange.